idiap/bob/doc/BobInstallation.rst

 .. note::
    If you are at Idiap you **don't** need to install any of the packages mentioned on this wiki.
-Instead, follow the `bobIdiapGuide`_ (special instructions for Idiap users).
+Instead, follow `Bob's Idiap Guide`_ (special instructions for Idiap users).

 Platforms